Pylons/pyramid/docs/narr/introduction.rst

 :mod:`repoze.bfg` uses terminology similar to Django.
-The skeleton code generator of :mod:`repoze.bfg` generates a directory layout very simliar to the directory layout suggested by the `Django Book
+The skeleton code generator of :mod:`repoze.bfg` generates a directory layout very similar to the directory layout suggested by the `Django Book
 <http://www.djangobook.com/>`_ .
 Additionally, as suggested above,
 the concepts of :term:`view`, :term:`model` and :term:`template` are
 used by :mod:`repoze.bfg` as they would be by Django.